tesselode/baton/readme.md

 # Baton
 **Baton** is an input library for LÖVE that bridges the gap between keyboard and joystick controls and allows you to easily define and change controls on the fly.
+You can create multiple independent input managers, which you can use for multiplayer games or other organizational purposes.

 ```lua
 local baton = require 'baton'